Location Highlights

 Summary

 Kenya’s scenery is varied and special.
-In the north, dramatic desert and arid landscapes are found in the picturesque Samburu National Park.
-Along the Great Rift Valley vast bird-laden lakes are contained within brooding escarpments, whilst to the west lies the iconic Masai Mara Game Reserve.
-At its equatorial heart, Mount Kenya stands tall, with wildlife-rich cloudforests draped from its shoulders.
-Tsavo – East and West – and Amboseli, that lies in the shadow of snow-capped Kilimanjaro, are amongst the country’s other great game reserves.
+Mount Kenya stands tall at its equatorial heart, with dense cloud forest draped from its shoulders.
+Alongside it is the 160-kilometre-long Aberdare range – a pristine forest reserve with tall waterfalls, high moorlands and ancient rock formations.
+Beyond the central highlands and wildlife-rich Laikipia Plateau, the land falls away to the rugged ranges of the north, where craggy mountains rise from arid plains.
+Here, unique dry-country species can be found in the picturesque Samburu National Reserve, and within its many neighbouring community conservancies.
+Along the Great Rift Valley, vast bird-laden lakes are contained within brooding escarpments, whilst to the west lies the iconic Maasai Mara National Reserve.
+Tsavo – East and West – and Amboseli, which lies in the shadow of the snow-capped Kilimanjaro, are among the country’s other great protected wildlife areas.
 They are some of the finest in Africa; best of all, each one is easily accessed by an extensive network of roads (or charter flight if you would prefer) and offers a choice of safari lodge accommodation to suit a range of budgets.
 It is for these reasons that Kenya offers the best option for the first-time visitor to Africa.
 It is also the perfect choice for the returning visitor wanting to see more bird and mammal species, or for the family group looking for a safari destination filled with variety.

 Our Destinations

-The Masai Mara is the best known wildlife reserve in Africa and, with the adjoining Serengeti in Tanzania, it is the place in which to experience East Africa’s huge herds of migratory plains game – arguably the world’s greatest wildlife spectacle.
+The Maasai Mara is the best-known protected wildlife area in Africa and, with the adjoining Serengeti in Tanzania, is where you can experience East Africa's huge herds of migratory plains game – arguably the world's greatest wildlife spectacle.
 Its vast rolling grasslands and scattered acacia woodlands, particularly those along the Mara River, span 1,500 square kilometres.
 Those seeking a ‘big game’ experience will not be disappointed!
 Here, such iconic mammals as African Elephant, African Buffalo, Lion, Cheetah, Leopard, Warthog, Black-backed Jackal, Spotted Hyena, Eland, Topi, Thomson’s and Grant’s Gazelles, Masai Giraffe and Hippopotamus can be seen throughout the year.
-But it is the period from July to October when the great herds of Blue Wildebeest and Plains (Grant’s) Zebra move into the Masai Mara from the Serengeti to feed on fresh grass following the ‘long rains’, making the hazardous crossing of the Mara River in the process.
+But it is the period from July to October when the great herds of Blue Wildebeest and Plains (Grant’s) Zebra move into the Maasai Mara from the Serengeti to feed on fresh grass following the ‘long rains’, making the hazardous crossing of the Mara River in the process.
 The birdlife of ‘the Mara’ is equally diverse.
 Huge Southern Ground Hornbills and elegant Secretarybirds stride across the grasslands alongside Kori Bustards, Grey Crowned-cranes and smaller species such as Temminck’s Courser, Rosy-breasted Longclaw, Yellow-shouldered Widowbird and Holub’s Golden Weaver.
-Lone bushes and dead trees provide lookout perches for a variety of bee-eaters and rollers, whilst above them soar Martial Eagles, Lappet-faced, African White-backed, Hooded and Rüppell’s Vultures, the latter four always on the look-out for a recent kill.
+Lone bushes and dead trees provide lookout perches for a variety of bee-eaters and rollers, whilst above them soar Martial Eagles, Lappet-faced, African White-backed, Hooded and Rüppell’s Vultures, the latter four always on the lookout for a recent kill.

 Accommodation